nicoquant/PortfolioManagement/README.md

 # PortfolioOpt.py

-One can find the implementation of the mean variance, tangency and efficient portfolio
+One can find the implementation of the mean variance, tangency and efficient portfolio.

 # Backtest.py